code-mechanic/mcu_bridge/README.md

-# PIC SDK
+# MCU BRIDGE

-SDK for PIC microcontrollers
+Bridging multiple MCUs with one SDK

 ### Start the Docker container